-Joint analysis of all genes in LIMs is basically pathway association analysis in GWA [149-153].
+Joint analysis of all genes in LIMs is basically pathway association analysis in GWA {Zhao, 2011 #2466;O'Dushlaine, 2009 #2471;Weng, 2011 #2472;Holden, 2008 #2473;Wang, 2010 #2478}.
 One option is to permute single-gene statistic such as sM in the empirical interaction network (as in Aim 2.2), generate null distributions of the mean, median, and variance for all genes in each LIM, and use these null distributions to evaluate the significance for each LIM.
-This permutation approach is analogous to PI’s previous work on network evolution [5].
-For comparison, we will apply several ‘standard’ pathway-association tests, such as gene set enrichment, SNP ratio test, GSA-SNP, ALIGATOR, as reviewed recently [153].
+This permutation approach is analogous to PI’s previous work on network evolution {Qin, 2003 #566}.
+For comparison, we will apply several ‘standard’ pathway-association tests, such as gene set enrichment, SNP ratio test, GSA-SNP, ALIGATOR, as reviewed recently {Wang, 2010 #2478}.

 In the event that GWA would not be helpful to refine candidate LIMs, we would like to emphasize that it would not prevent us to study Aim 2.4, and it will not determine the success of the entire proposal (see Aim 2.4).
 Study here and in Aim 1.4 will clearly improve the understanding of aging as a quantitative trait.
-PI plans a two-month visit to Princeton’s Lewis-Sigler Genome Center in Year 2 in order to effectively collaborate with the Kruglyak lab (see letters from Kruglyak and Botstein).
+PI plans a two-month visit to Princeton’s Lewis-Sigler Genome Center in Year 2 in order to effectively collaborate with the Kruglyak laboratory (see letters from Kruglyak and Botstein).

 Aim 2.4.
 Experimentally study how LIMs affects aging dynamics, tolerances to oxidative stress and genomic instability, and protein expressional robustness.